FrankoATR/TetrisChafa/README.md

 ## Features
 - A new level has been added: level 11
 - Optional fullscreen option is added for (1920x1080) and is required if the resolution is lower.
+- The high score is now saved in the My Games folder.

 ## Preview
 ![Preview](./img/preview1.png)